Skip to main content

 User Creation Interface

-Create users directly in the Courier platform or through the API.
-The platform interface allows you to:
+Create users in the Courier dashboard or through the API.
+The dashboard lets you:

 • Add contact information (email, phone, etc.)